 Medications are the most common method for controlling moderate symptoms of prostate gland enlargement.
 Doctors use a variety of medications to treat prostate gland enlargement:

-These drugs were originally developed to treat high blood pressure.
-They relax the muscles at the neck of your bladder, making it easier to urinate.
+Initially, these drugs were invented for the purpose of managing high blood pressure levels.
+These medications help to loosen the muscles at the neck of your bladder, allowing you to pass urine more easily.
 The Food and Drug Administration has approved four alpha blockers for prostate gland enlargement: terazosin (Hytrin), doxazosin (Cardura), tamsulosin (Flomax) and alfuzosin (Uroxatral).

 This drug relieves symptoms in a totally different manner than alpha blockers do.
 Instead of relaxing your muscles, it shrinks your prostate gland.
-For some men with large prostates, the drug may produce a noticeable improvement in symptoms.
+Men suffering from enlarged prostates may see some immediate improvement in symptoms upon taking this drug.
 It’s generally not effective, though, if you have only a moderately enlarged or normal-sized prostate.

 A study published in the Dec.
 18, 2003, issue of the New England Journal of Medicine found that taking doxazosin and finasteride together significantly reduced the risk of further prostate gland enlargement to the point where invasive surgery was not needed.
 This therapy also appears to decrease urination problems often caused by an enlarged prostate.

 Several nonsurgical treatment methods are available to reduce the size of the prostate.
 These therapies focus on enlarging the urethra, making it easier for you to urinate.